Physician Assistant (MSPAS)

 - 1 year of Human Anatomy and Physiology W/Lab - (2) Science Prerequisites

 - 1 semester of Microbiology- Clinical Micro Preferred - (1) Science Prerequisite (no lab required)

 - Must include 1 semester of Psychology

-- The other semester could be Psychology, or Sociology, or Anthropology
+- The other semester could be Psychology, Sociology, or Anthropology

-- 500 hours of documentation healthcare experience (volunteer or paid)
+- 500 hours of documented healthcare experience (volunteer or paid)

 - Submitting an application to CASPA (Central Application Service for Physician Assistants)

 - Healthcare experience verification letter

 - 3 references

 - Current resume